Leaders Know Logical Fallacies Can Hurt Team Decisions (Part 5)

 A Practical Tip for Leaders Building Relationships

 I recently read an article by Scott Warrick containing a practical model for looking at trust development.
 It’s helpful, and I’m highlighting the coolest point.
 “Seek out points of disagreement with people, then make the disagreement safe.”
-I’ve written about … Read More
+I’ve written about the importance of making discussions safe, but Warrick’s point is to find small things to … Read more

 Practical Tips for Leaders to Start Hard Conversations